Ask me about: “Red sauce.”

-Ask me about: “The very first gallery exhibit I installed at a gallery in Kansas City.
-I was terrified, due to the nature of the art, but it helped set my career path!”
+Ask me about: “The very first gallery exhibit I installed at a gallery in Kansas City.”

-Tyler was appointed Membership Director in January 2017.
+Tyler was appointed Membership Director in January 2017 and became the Director of Operations in March of 2018 .
 He received a BA in Art History from Colorado State University and brings to Art Gym an extensive background in the arts and arts administration, having worked at the Art Students League of Denver for 17 years as a Membership Coordinator, Gallery Coordinator, Program Coordinator, and finally as Director of Operations.
 Tyler is excited to be part of helping Art Gym grow.
 “I believe Art Gym is an important resource that is greatly needed in Denver and I feel lucky to be part of the team that will continue to build upon this resource and help facilitate artists reach their potential.”
 Anytime you need assistance or have questions, feel free to reach out and give him a call, e-mail, or stop by his desk.
 He is happy to assist in any way he can!

 Metalsmith & Lapidary Steward

 Ask me about: “The moment I began to understand design…”